Krigo-Liu/coop_notes/Fin/BacktestEva.md

 $$

 11. Max.
 Drawdown [%]: The largest percentage drop from the peak equity value to a subsequent low during the evaluation period.
+A high MDD signals higher risk, indicating that the investment has experienced significant drawdowns.
+This can be a red flag for risk-averse investors.
+Worst-case senarios.
 $$
 \text{Max Drawdown} = \frac{\text{Peak Equity} - \text{Trough Equity}}{\text{Peak Equity}} \times 100
 $$